-- a) supplier identification

-- b) product identification

-- c) quantity of products

-- d) delivery identification based on date of delivery, delivery period, or accounting period
+- a) supplier identification - b) product identification i.e. description of materials supplied - c) quantity of products - d) delivery identification based on date of delivery, delivery period, or accounting period.

-For inputs with a claim the document shall also include:
+For inputs with a claim, documentation shall also include:

-- a) the organisation's name as the customer of the delivery - b) the applicable claim specifically for each claimed product covered by the documentation - c) the certificate number of the supplier's recognised certificate

-Note 1: The certificate number is a numerical or alpha-numerical combination, which is a unique identifier of the certificate.

-Note 2: An example of delivery documentation is an invoice or delivery note providing the information required.
+- a) the organisation's name as the customer of the delivery. - b) the applicable claim specifically for each claimed product covered by the documentation. - c) the certificate number of the supplier's recognised certificate. - Note 1: The certificate number is a numerical or alpha-numerical combination, which is a unique identifier of the certificate. - Note 2: An example of delivery documentation is an invoice or delivery note providing the information required. - Note 3: Where product is supplied in conformance with 3.1.1, no additional documentation is required to meet the requirements of this standard.